Farex-GH/Twitter-ABDL/README.md

 python downloader.py --username "your-username" --password "your-password" --page "https://twitter.com/someone/with_replies" --download_path "./output"
 ```

+Note that it is currently not possible to download images from someone's timeline.

 ## Installation

 1. Install Python and Pip from https://www.python.org/downloads/